 You can find these two trailheads off the Forked Lake Road in Long Lake.
-Start at the three corners in Long Lake drive south toward Blue Mountain Lake on Route 28N/30.
-North Point Road will be on the right, in 3.0 miles – drive down North Point Road.
+Start at the three corners in Long Lake and drive south toward Blue Mountain Lake on Route 28N/30.
+Turn onto North Point Road on the right at 3 miles.
 There will be a fork in the road a few miles in; right leads to Forked Lake Campsite, left to the trailheads.
 The trailheads will both be marked with state DEC signs on the left side of the road.
-The first trailhead is at 3.1 miles from the intersection with Forked Lake Road; 1.5 miles separate the two trailheads.
+The first trailhead is at 3.1 miles from the intersection with Forked Lake Road and the second trailhead is 1.5 miles farther.

 Starting from the eastern trailhead and hiking in a clockwise direction, just because.
 After a surprisingly quick 1.2 miles over a somewhat heavily used trail you will come to a trail intersection on your left, with only one sign.
 The sign points to Lower Sargent Pond; left is a 0.2 mile trail to the shore of Upper Sargent Pond.
 Upper Sargent Pond is worth the short hike, if for no other reason than to just look out over the calm waters.
 This is a fabulous place for a picnic or to wade out and cool off on a hot day.
 The waters are very shallow allowing hikers to wade out well beyond what most ponds offer.